ilnazTayebi/PostgresSemiRaw/dumpData/README.md

 ```sh
  $ ./datacleaning.sh <folder_path>
 ```
-## Import data into the PostgreSQL
+## Import Data Into The PostgreSQL

-### 1- Set up Postgres using docker
+1. Set up Postgres using docker
 ```sh
  $ docker pull postgres
  $ docker volume create postgres_data
  $ docker run --name postgres_container -e POSTGRES_PASSWORD=mysecretpassword -d -p 5432:5432 -v postgres_data:/var/lib/postgresql/data postgres
 ```
-### 2- Run the \copy command in the postgres terminal to import data into the tables.
+2. Run the \copy command in the postgres terminal to import data into the tables.
 note: If we use Postgres using docker, then first we need to copy the .tbl files to the container.
 ```sh
  $ \copy "region"     from '/tpch/region.tbl'        DELIMITER '|' CSV;